How common is mental distress?

 One way of managing the effects of a mental health problem is by talking about it.
 Whether you are living with a mental health problem, or know somebody else who is, it is important to talk about your experiences and the stigma associated.

 Counselling will provide you with the opportunity to explore and be open about your thoughts and feelings without shame, judgement or discrimination.
-The counsellor is someone to listen to you and offer support.
+The counsellor is there to listen to you and offer support.

 References